 Children love close animal encounters and Keri from Our Globetrotters shares with us their visit to the Uralla Wildlife Sanctuary, Australia, where meeting animals can actually help their conservation

-Libearty bear Sanctuary, Romania, by Exploramum
+Libearty Bear Sanctuary, Romania, by Exploramum

 In Europe, Ruth from Exploramum tells us where to meet one of my favourite animals: bears!

-In December 2014 we spent Christmas in Romania.
 As the snow fell, this mother and son duo from Australia known as Exploramum and Explorason set out to explore the remote Carpathian Mountain area.
-This can be found above the Transylvanian town of Zarnesti near Brasov and here is a rescue home for bears – The Libearty Bear Sanctuary.

-Wildlife Park Poing, Germany, by Wyld family travel
+Wildlife Park Poing, Germany

 Choose green transport options